alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii-and-the-rule-of-five/README.md

 ## The rule of five: move constructor and move assignment operator

 * The `Wallet` class, in its current shape, follows the rule of three.
 It is actually pretty complete already.
-But since C++11, we can defined two more functions, namely move constructor and move assignment operator, to utilize the latest feature of C++.
+But since C++11, we can define two more functions, namely move constructor and move assignment operator, to utilize the latest feature of C++.
 This is called
 [the rule of five](https://en.cppreference.com/w/cpp/language/rule_of_three).